sparks-alec/vox31-demo/cable.md

 ---

 ### Twisted Pair
 All data cable at The Vox31 is Cat6A.
 Receptacles in the grid are NE8FDX-Y6 etherCON Cat6A which is compatible with standard RJ-45 plugs.
+For permanent installation, use shielded Cat6A cable.

 The Vox31 uses T-568B color code.
 Pin | Color